Xceptance/xlt-jmeter-suite/README.md

 ```
 11. Add your test case(s) to the `config/testcase-mapping.properties`
 12. Add your test case(s) to the list of active test case(s) `config/test.properties`
-13. Save and comit your changes
+13. Save and commit your changes
-14. Run your test and see the results in the provided result browswer
+14. Run your test and see the results in the provided result browser
 15. Go to the [Xceptance Test Center (XTC)](https://xtc.xceptance.com/)
 16. Setup a new [load test](https://docs.xceptance.com/xtc/loadtesting/)
-17. Start you loadtest
+17. Start your loadtest

 ## Supported Functionality
 ### Thread Group